Work as we knew it ground to a halt in 2020.

 Regardless of where you and your colleagues stand on what office reopening plans should look like, almost everyone is sure to feel some measure of relief knowing that most of the people at work are fully vaccinated.

 While the discussion around getting vaccinated is still a sensitive topic, it’s clear that higher COVID-19 vaccination rates — coupled with subsequent drops in infections and hospitalizations — have convinced many public health and government leaders to relax restrictions that kept most businesses on edge for more than a year.

 Still, requiring employees to get vaccinated and determining whether employees have done so can be tricky depending on where your employees live and work.

 These laws supersede federal guidelines from the U.S. Equal Employment Opportunity Commission, which has determined that employers are legally allowed to require employees to get vaccinated or tested, as well as ask for proof of vaccination/testing so long as no medical information that may disclose a disability is provided.

-JotForm’s coronavirus response forms — along with HIPAA compliance offered through our Silver, Gold, and Enterprise plans — can help your organization collect proof of vaccinations from employees before they return to their workplaces.
+Jotform’s coronavirus response forms — along with HIPAA-friendly offered through our Gold and Enterprise plans — can help your organization collect proof of vaccinations from employees before they return to their workplaces.